-- 1. Students who have successfully completed the first study year in a single year and have met the criteria referred to in the Honours Programme will be invited to register for the Honours Programme for outstanding Bachelor students. - 2.
-Based on the criteria referred to in the Honours Programme, students will be selected and admitted to the Honours Programme by the Honours Programme Committee. - 3.
-The Honours Programme Bachelor comprises at least 20 credits: - a.
-At least 5 credits must be completed in the TU Delft-wide component of the Honours Programme, which consists of the following parts: - " community engagement, - " leadership, - " entrepreneurship, - " development of specific competences. - b.
-At least 15 credits must be completed in the faculty (organised) component of the Honours Programme, the composition which (including its content and options) is described in the Guidelines Honours Programme CEG and/or in the annex. - 4.
-All students selected for participation in the Honours Programme must submit their options for the faculty component to the Honours coordinator for approval.
+- Students who have successfully completed the first study year in a single year and have met the criteria referred to in the Honours Programme will be invited to register for the Bachelor's Honours Programme for outstanding Bachelor's students. - 2.
+Based on the criteria referred to in the Honours Programme, students will be selected and admitted to the Bachelor's Honours Programme by the Honours Programme Committee.

-- 5. The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme have been met. - 6.
+- 3. The Honours Programme Bachelor comprises at least 20 credits: - a.
+At least five credits must be completed in the institution-wide component of the Bachelor's Honours Programme, which consists of the following components: - " community engagement, - " entrepreneurship, - " leadership, - " development of specific competences. - b.
+At least 15 credits must be completed in the faculty component of the Bachelor's Honours Programme, the composition of which (including its content and options) is described in the Guidelines Honours Programme CEG and/or in the Annex. - 4.
+All students selected for participation in the Honours Programme must submit their options for approval to the Honours Coordinator. - 5.
+The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme have been met. - 6.
 Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.